brjon/Cleaning_Data/README.md

 ```
     read.table("./UCI HAR Dataset/summData.txt",sep="",header=T)
 ```
+The data frame contains the mean of all variables which are a measure of either a mean or a standard deviation (std appears in column header).
+The mean is calculated at the group level, where the group is each unique combination of activity and subject.

 Notes:
 1. The subjects and activities (labels) and sets (data variables) are only linked by order- ie by row number.
 So the         relative order between these sources should be preserved